St Albans Market: Recovery

 By 2023 the Council was reporting higher occupancy levels on the Saturday market than before the pandemic restrictions but that the Wednesday market remained smaller than in the past.

 In 2024 St Albans Market was awarded Best Large Outdoor Market by the National Association of British Market Authorities.It has recently been modernised in both layout and infrastructure as it has recovered out of the pandemic.

 Other markets in St Albans

 In addition to the traditional Market and fairs, there are a number of other markets regulated under the part III of the Food Act 1984 (c.
 30).
 On the second Sunday of each month a market with a heavier emphasis on local food and drink, sustainable, and arts and crafts.
 Two other Sunday markets are run by private operators, on the third Sunday of each month, Corky Events run an Antique and Vintage Market and four times a year The Vegan Market Co. hold a vegan food and produce market.

 Transport

 Bus

-230, 300, 301, 302, 304, 305, 357, 361, 601 The Alban Way, 602, 653 Tigermoth, S4, S5, and S6.
+230, 300, 301, 302, 304, 305, 357, 361, 602, 653 Tigermoth, S4, S5, and S6.

 The management of bus services in Hertfordshire is managed by Intalink on behalf of Hertfordshire County Council.